BeryTBH/Neurotoxin/README.md

 # Neurotoxin
-Fork of darksword-kexploit-fun to become a tweak manager.
+A fork of darksword-kexploit-fun, that is now a tweak manager.

 ## Supposed to be support devices
 All iOS/iPadOS 17.0-26.0.1 devices, except A19/M5 devices